yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 A better solution is to have all ops use the same ID space but make the move table sparse.
 This may be represented as a map in the over-the-wire format (or something that uses offsets to take advantage of the fact that the IDs are sorted) but will likely be a sorted list in main memory so we can binary search our way through it.

+## Should the outout of postbase include priors (posteriors?)?

+This comes up in scenario G.

 ## Current POR

 Use segments for everything (no pairs of bound marks).

 Maintain a hierarchy by splitting segments up as needed and nesting them.
+The nesting will be from most recent (on the outside) to most prior (on the inside).
+This ordering is like function application (latter calls on the outside).
+This ordering should reduce the amount of splitting because a new range cannot be contained by an older one, whereas the reverse is true.
+The exception being attach operations which are included in the inner-most range they fall within.

 Use frames.